Saphareong/Saphareong/README.md

 ### Hi there 👋
+- 🔭 I’m currently being a loser
+- 🌱 I’m currently die trying with C#, java, PHP, LUA, ...
+- 👫 I’m looking to collaborate on <b>YOU</b>
+- 🤔 I’m looking for help with mental healthiness
+- 🤷🏻‍♀ Don't ask me about simp
+- 📫 How to reach me: <a href="https://www.facebook.com/saphareong/">Facebook</a>
+- 😄 Pronouns: このナムだ
+- ⚡ Fun fact: "Still think about it"
 <!--
 **Saphareong/Saphareong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.